eangius/Transit/README.md

 # Transit Schedules
 <img src="images/scott-webb-Ms6bSWTcVkg-unsplash.jpg" width="100%">

-Using historical data for the City Of Winnipeg, this repository performs exploratory analysis to identify inefficiencies in the city's transit system with regards to scheduled times.
+Using historical data from the City Of Winnipeg, this repository performs exploratory analysis to identify inefficiencies in the city's transit system with regards to scheduled times.
 We leverage these findings to then design a real-time bus tardiness prediction system for individual bus stops.